wanghaisheng/responsive-landing-page-starter/content/blog/en/handling-voip-push-notifications-with-callkit.md

 * A GitHub account.
 * Xcode 12 and Swift 5 or greater.
 * [Cocoapods](https://cocoapods.org) to install the Vonage Client SDK for iOS.
-* Our Command Line Interface.
-You can install it with `npm install nexmo-cli@beta -g`.
+* Our Command Line Interface, which you can install with `npm install @vonage/cli -g`.

 ## The Starter Project